 Last holiday season, I was in Laguna for a couple of weeks.
 As you noticed in my facebook status, yeah, I did finish three novels in less than a week because I had nothing else to do but look over your son (except that week when his daddy “borrowed” him).

 I’m not sure, though, if your Marcus is normal.
-He’s brighter than I expected, that’s something surprising given that you are his mother. <insert my laughter> Jerking aside, sometimes we feel that he understands what we are talking about, you know what I mean?
+He’s brighter than I expected, that’s something surprising given that you are his mother. <insert my laughter> Joking aside, sometimes we feel that he understands what we are talking about, you know what I mean?

 There was a time I caught him doing this funny baby talk (dadadadada) when your mother or father were adult talking.
 I realized, he was mimicking them!

 Another time.
 Your mother asked him without gestures, “halika lagyan ko ng towel likod mo.”
 Your Marcus went to her and turned his back to his lola waiting for her to put the face towel.
 Do one year olds understand commands?